You are here

 No. All forms must be completed and submitted to Student Employment Programs after accepting and prior to the start of a new job.

-4. Can I fax a copy of my employment verification documents?
+4. Can I fax or scan a copy of my employment verification documents?

 No. We must have the original to make the copy.
 The only exception is that we can accept a certified copy of a birth certificate.